-Example: The color of Blake’s house has faded; it looks washed out and dull.
-To rectify this, he wanted to repaint his entire house yellow.
+Example: The color of Blake’s house has faded, so it looked washed out and dull.
+To fix this, he wanted to repaint his entire house yellow.
 After getting the necessary supplies, he worked on this project all week until it was finished.
 He was pleased with how it turned out.

-The Origin Of ‘Beauty Is In The Eye Of The Beholder
+The Origin Of ‘Beauty Is In The Eye Of The Beholder’

 “It is an old axiom, and well said, that “beauty is in the eye of the beholder.”

 The earliest citation I could find of this phrase (in its current form) is in a book called The Christian Miscellany, And Family Visiter, published by John Mason in 1863:

 “If there be any truth in the old saying, which, however, is generally quoted in a sense very wide of this mark, that ‘beauty is in the eye of the beholder.'”